ubc-systopia/dsn-2022-rad-artifact/README.md

 * We try to follw the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)
 * In order to use a tool like [YAPF](https://github.com/google/yapf) (Yet Another Python Formatter) for auto-formatting:
-    * Run `yapf --style google -i -r -vv files .` in the niraapad folder
+    * Run `yapf --style google -i -r -vv files .` in the niraapad folder, or
+    * Run `yapf --style google -i -r -vv files <filepath>` to format a specific file

 ## Build Steps